horror film made in 1920 Germany, starring Werner Krauss as the titular mad doctor and Conrad Veidt

 - They Plotted a Perfectly Good Waste: The sets don't look real at all.
 This is because they're not.

-- Things that Go Bump in the Night: Cesare
+- Things That Go Bump in the Night: Cesare sneaks into people's windows and stabs them in the middle of the night

-- Touch of the Monster: The PietÓ Plagiarism on the cover is the first in film
+- Touch of the Monster: The Pietà Plagiarism on the cover is the first in film.

 - Twist Ending: It's All Just a Dream and Francis is crazy.
 Also, supposedly the Trope Maker for the film medium.